ilifau/ExamOrgaCron/README.md

 1. Go to Administration > General Settings > Cron Jobs

-2. Activate the 'Exam Administration' job
+2. Activate the 'Exam Organisation' cron job

 3. Set a reasonable schedule for the job, e.h. hourly.